The Olympics: Diplomacy & Politics

 • Historically, countries whose relations have been tense, or even conflict-ridden, have come to the Olympic Games and peacefully competed with one another.
 That the United States and the Soviet Union both attended the Olympics throughout the duration of the Cold War (with notable exceptions), and competed peacefully with one another, is testament to this point.

 • Olympic Games have become huge events, requiring extensive infrastructure and lavish ceremonies.
 The 2014 Sochi Winter Olympics were the most expensive in history—more than twice the cost of the 2012 London Games.
 As the costs skyrocket, economic benefits are far from clear.
 This is causing fewer nations to apply to host the Games.
-The price tag for the 2020/2021 Olympics is estimated at $25 billion.
+The economics, along with concerns about climate change and sustainability, are increasingly important factors in staging the games.

 • To what extent are the Olympics limited in their ability to foster global peace and understanding?
 Why?